Djsurry/music-downloader/README.md

     - this url must be in the format `https://youtube.com/watch?v=SOMEVIDEO`
     - Will download directly from this video
 2. Search Query
     - You can also enter a search, such as `forever drake`.
-This will take the top result
+This will take the top result after searching on youtube
     - Anything that doesnt match the url format will be treated as a search query The file will be downloaded and moved the the directory specified in the `MUSIC` env variable.
 Then it will show up in spotify to be added to playlists